 At the reproductive healthcare center Morada Violeta in Mexico City, midwives are seen as defenders of women and gender expansive people’s rights and autonomy.
 They offer personalized and politicized care that is rooted in a feminist approach that acknowledges the multifaceted spiritual, emotional, social, and physical dynamics of pregnancy and childbirth.
 “Our model is based on reflecting on how the system of oppression impacts women and their health care,” reads the center’s website.
 “We understand that women are diverse and we support them by adapting to their needs and decisions.”

 Hannah Borboleta is a midwife and the founder of Morada Violeta.
-She says she started the center in order to provide a space where caretakers spend ample time treating each woman’s needs with dignity as part of a greater movement toward women’s liberation.
+She says she started the center in order to provide a space where caretakers spend ample time treating each person’s needs with dignity as part of a greater movement toward women’s liberation.
 “We provide free appointments to women activists, immigration advocates, mothers seeking disappeared children, mothers of femicide victims, women who accompany abortions, and women in migration situations,” Borboleta explains.

 One activist described her free, holistic gynecological appointment at Morada Violeta: “The midwives create a safe space with clear answers to your questions and respect for your decisions that helps you navigate health processes in a loving way.
 It was healing after experiencing obstetric violence in the traditional medical sector.”